MOEAFramework/MOEAFramework/docs/algorithms.md

 To use the two-layer approach also used by NSGA-III, replace the `divisions` parameter with `divisionsOuter` and `divisionsInner`.

-Parameters           | Default Value     | Description
+Parameter            | Default Value     | Description
 :------------------- | :---------------- | :----------
 `divisions`          | Problem dependent | The number of divisions